Bellevue, Washington: History

 In 1942, the Bellevue Strawberry Festival was cancelled.
 The primary reason was that some 90 percent of the agricultural workforce in the area was of Japanese ancestry, and all of these farmers and their families had been forcibly interned in camps following the start of World War II.
 The fair would not be revived for another 45 years.
 Following the expulsion of the ethnic Japanese farming community, a large quantity of farmland became available for development.
 This made way for the initial development of the Bellevue downtown area.

 Bellevue incorporated as a third-class city on the March 31, 1953.
 Following the 1963 opening of a second bridge across the lake, the Evergreen Point Floating Bridge, the city began to grow more rapidly.
 The Crossroads community was annexed in 1964.
 Lake Hills was annexed in 1969.
 By the 1970 census, Bellevue had become the fourth most populous city in the state of Washington, behind only Seattle, Spokane, and Tacoma.

 Bellevue remains one of the largest cities in the state, with several high-rise structures in its core and a burgeoning business community.
 The city experienced a building boom during the mid-2000s, with the building of developments such as Lincoln Square and the Bravern.

 Bellevue Square is located in downtown Bellevue and is now one of the largest shopping centers in the region.
 Opened in 1946, the mall has undergone several significant phases of expansion since the 1980s.

-The city's plans include the Bel-Red Corridor Project, a large-scale planning effort to encourage the redevelopment of the large Bel-Red section of the city bordering the adjacent town of Redmond which is a major employment area in the city.
-Patterned after the redevelopment of the downtown core, plans include superblock mixed-use projects similar to Lincoln Square, premised on private construction and the development of infrastructure such as the extension of Link light rail to the Eastside.
+The city's plans include the Bel-Red Corridor Project, a large-scale planning effort to encourage the redevelopment of 900 acre in the large Bel-Red section of the city bordering the adjacent city of Redmond.
+The plan is similar to the redevelopment of the downtown core with superblocks of mixed-use projects from private developers.
+These include the Spring District, a mixed-use residential and commercial neighborhood which was developed on 36 acre of industrial land around a future light rail station.
+The 2 Line of Link light rail was opened from South Bellevue station to Redmond Technology station in April 2024, extension to Downtown Redmond opened in May 2025.
+The 2 Line is scheduled to be extended to Seattle in early 2026 over Lake Washington to join the 1 Line at Chinatown/ International District to Lynnwood City Center.